dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 Scenario:  when a user enters a valid email and password combination into the email and password fields, then clicks ‘sign in’

-Expectation: the user dashboards page is shown
+Expectation: the user dashboards page is shown.

 This is a style that the author has conceived and he denotes that it makes sense to him but it is not a golden rule, in other words “under such-and-such a scenario, we expect such-and-such behavior”